 The second Google tool that can come in handy for B2B advertising is Customer Match.
 Advertisers can upload an email list of current customers or contacts that they have permission to advertise to and Google will try to match them to a Google profile.
 Then, you can show ads to the people who were matched on Gmail and YouTube.
 At this time, this feature is not available for use on search ads or the Google Display Network.

 In 2018, Google released Detailed Demographics.
-This feature allows advertisers to better target their ads based on Marital Status, Parental Status, Homeownership, and Education Level.
+This feature allows advertisers to better target their ads based on:

-Right now, Employment is a new category currently being tested in the US in beta.
+Employment is a newer category also being rolled out for targeting.
 This setting allows advertisers to either target or change bids based on the size of the company they work for or the industry that they work in.